xwmx/nb/README.md

 [example/demo/1] Example Title One
 ```

-Folders can alternatively be specified by the folder id with a trailing
+Folders can also be specified using the folder id with a trailing
 slash:

 ```bash